Plain Jane

 As if that plain Jane in me refuses to paint itself into a corner anymore.
 I want to BE SEEN.
 Not because of others but because I NEEDED to celebrate me.

-I get caught up sometimes in the “want”, the “urge” to be beautiful.
+I get caught up sometimes in the “want”, the “urge” to

 God knows I’m not alone.
 The crowds who were aghast and threw figurative bananas at Belo’s pandemic beauty ad (see pic below) – shows I’m not alone.